cmahnke/iiif-proxy/README.md

 # Usability
   * Catch 415 errors (wrong media type for content, like images with transparency) in viewer
+  * Update URL depending on settings
+  * Work with identifier instead of URL of `info.json` file

 # Links to try